-B. Credit Risk: Unsustainable levels of impairments
+C. Credit Risk: Unsustainable levels of impairments

 The NEF is mandated to intervene in the economy through the provision of funding to blackowned enterprises, which due to past economic imbalances, may be of a higher credit risk.
-This risk is exacerbated by the current tough economic climate due to tough international and local economic conditions that may impact on funded businesses and their cashflows leading to the inability to honour loan repayments and possible defaults on loans to the NEF.
+This risk is exacerbated by the current tough economic climate due to Covid-19 that may impact on funded businesses and their cashflows leading to the inability to honour loan repayments and possible defaults on loans to the NEF.